A topic from the subject of Supramolecular Chemistry in Chemistry.

 - Monitor the complex formation using spectroscopic techniques such as:

-- Fluorescence spectroscopy: measure changes in fluorescence intensity or lifetime.
+- Fluorescence spectroscopy: Measure changes in fluorescence intensity or lifetime.
+Fluorescence quenching or enhancement can be used to determine the binding constant.

-- Demonstrates the principles of molecular recognition and host-guest complexation.
+- This experiment demonstrates the principles of molecular recognition and host-guest complexation, fundamental concepts in supramolecular chemistry.

-- Provides insight into the structure and properties of supramolecular assemblies.
+- It provides insight into the structure and properties of supramolecular assemblies, including binding constants, stoichiometry, and thermodynamics.